jjvanzon/JJs-Reference-Architecture/introduction.md

 ﻿---
 title: "📢 Introduction"
-description: "The emphasis here is on modular design of software components.
-But software architecture involves anything even slightly to do with making software."
+description: "Modular design of software components.
+Software architecture also involves anything even slightly to do with making software."
 image: "/images/introduction-page.png"
 ---